hmrc/income-tax-mtd-changelog/README.md

 - Create and Amend Other Expenses
 - Delete Other Expenses

+##### Changed

+Change success code from `200` to `204` for the following endpoints:

+- Create and Amend Employment Expenses
+- Ignore Employment Expenses
+- Create and Amend Other Expenses

+##### Removed

+Remove HATEOAS links from all endpoints.

 #### Self Assessment Accounts API

 New API version 4.0 added in Sandbox with the following changes: